2019 Sovereign Information and Buying Advice

 A note to our readers and collectors - a sovereign has always been a £1 coin!
 According to some recent marketing efforts we notice year in year out companies selling sovereigns at reduced prices, such as £100.
 Be cautious with marketing paraphernalia as the word sovereign is being used loosely to describe a "full" sovereign, half sovereign and quarter sovereign.
 When referring to a "full" sovereign the word "full" is superfluous and you can read why here.

 Benedetto Pistrucci's St George and the Dragon

-Benedetto was a 19th century engraver from Rome, Italy.
+The famed Benedetto Pistrucci' was a 19th century engraver from Rome, Italy.
 His work as a gem-engraver, medallist and coin engraver elevated him to fame and he was commissioned by the British government to produce arguably his most famous work - St. George and the Dragon.
 The design first appeared on the British sovereign in 1817 under George III and has remained on most coins of this type ever since.